Facebook bans some, but not all, QAnon groups, accounts

 Facebook will still restrict the material it doesn’t remove, initially by no longer recommending it.
 For instance, when people join a QAnon group, Facebook will not recommend similar groups to join.
 Neither will it suggest QAnon references in searches or, in the near future, allow it in ads.

 As a result of the policy changes, Facebook says it has removed over 790 groups, 100 pages and 1,500 ads tied to QAnon on Facebook and has blocked over 300 hashtags across Facebook and Instagram.
-There are 1,950 other groups and 440 Facebook says it has identified that remain on the platform but face restrictions, along with 10,000 accounts on Instagram.
+There are 1,950 other groups and 440 pages Facebook says it has identified that remain on the platform but face restrictions, along with 10,000 accounts on Instagram.

-For militia organizations and those encouraging riots, including some who may identify as antifa, the company said it has removed over 980 groups, 520 Pages and 160 ads from Facebook.
+For militia organizations and those encouraging riots, including some who may identify as antifa, the company said it has removed over 980 groups, 520 pages and 160 ads from Facebook.

-Facebook said it is not banning QAnon outright because the group does not meet “rigorous” criteria for the platform to designate it a “dangerous organization.”
+Facebook said it is not banning QAnon outright because the group does not meet criteria necessary for the platform to designate it a “dangerous organization.”
 But it is expanding this policy to address the movement because it has “demonstrated significant risks to public safety.”